Skip to main content

 Sometimes the need arrises to run a report that asks for a lot of data -- enough that it can take some time to gather it all.

-If the report you're requesting is large enough to warrant an email notification, you'll see a pop up to be notified.
+If the report you're requesting is large enough to warrant an email notification, you'll see a pop up notifying you of this.
 When its done, an email with a link to the loaded report will arrive, taking you right to where you left off.

 Did this answer your question?